rest-for-physics/framework/doc/Chapters/7-base-class-interface-reference.md

 Bool_t     |   fOk;                | Flag to be used by processes to define an event status.
 (Default: true)

-All of these class members are in hidden level "protected", which means we can directly use them in the inherted classes, while cannot access to them in the other classes.
+All of these class members are in hidden level "protected", which means we can directly use them in the inherited classes, while cannot access to them in the other classes.
 In other classes, we need to call getter and setter methods of TRestEvent. e.g. GetID(), GetSubEventTag(), SetTime(), etc.

 These seven class members contains basic and universal infomation of an event.
 In the derived class, the user